-You can see that an accident involving a commercial motor vehicle with an auto can be much more complex than a crash between two cars.
-You should rely on the expertise of an experienced semi truck accident attorney.
+You can see that an accident involving a commercial motor vehicle with a car can be much more complex than a crash between two cars.
+You should rely on the expertise of an experienced semi-truck accident attorney.

 If you or a family member has been seriously injured in a semi accident in Michigan, contact Buchanan Firm.
-We will help you pursue compensation against the driver and the trucking company who is responsible.
+Our skilled injury lawyers in Grand Rapids will help you pursue compensation against the driver and the trucking company who is responsible.

 For a free consultation with an experienced auto accident attorney in Michigan, contact Buchanan Firm.
 Our firm proudly serves people all across Michigan, including major cities like Grand Rapids, Muskegon, Detroit, Lansing, Holland, St. Joe, and Ann Arbor, and rural towns such as Lowell, Ada, Fremont, Newaygo, Grand Haven, Rockford, and Cedar Springs.
 We will meet you after-hours, at home or in the hospital, to accommodate you.

 Contact us today!